linnnus/skriv-vold-hurtigt/README.md

 	- change direction in dropdown
 * fix popups.
 * sometimes i manage to escape, so space doesnt get preventDefualt()ed - after using navbar?
-* this.parentNode.parentNode.parentNode is fkn dsigusting; fix it
+* use split-keyboad in explanation

 ## Features
 * add some way of previewing what lessons train what - preffereably by lighting up keyboard